Topface/backpack/README.md

 Ultimately fast storage for billions of files with http interface.
 This is not database, this is append-only mostly-reads storage.
-This is good photo storage if you want to build your facebook.
+This is good photo storage if you want to build your facebook, imgur or tumblr.

 ## How it works